golf-and-co/Golf-Co/src/pages/golf-insurance.md

   responsibilities for accidental injury to anyone or accidental damage to property, and even the bar bill if you hit that elusive hole in one.
 infographics:
-  - description: Protection for all your golf equipment both at home and on the course
+  - description: Cover for personal accident and Legal Liability for injury or property damage to a third party or damage to property.
     image: /img/icons8-security_checked.png
-  - description: New for old replacement for items that cannot be repaired
-    image: /img/icons8-replace.png
-  - description: Cover for personal accident or liability
-    image: /img/icons8-watch_your_step.png
 title: Worldwide Golf Cover
 paragraph2: >-
   If you are planning to take your golf clubs and equipment on holiday with you,